-Most motor mechanics who do this will tell you your car needed all those parts replacing when the truth was that he just kept replacing parts at your expense until he found out what was wrong.
+Your mechanics may tell you that all those parts needed to be replaced, when the truth was that he was just guessing (at your expense) until he found out what was wrong.

 - Have you driven over something that could have damaged your car?

-- Have you been the only driver ... or could someone else have bumped something?
+- Have you been the only driver, or could someone else have driven the car and bumped something?

-- Have you hit a curb a bit hard?
+- Have you hit the curb a bit hard?

-- Hit a really big bump that made your suspension make a loud "thunk" noise?
+- Have you hit a really big bump that made your suspension make a loud "thunk" noise?

 Any of these events could cause your wheels to go out of alignment.
-When the wheels are not aligned you will get a lot of tire noise.
+When the wheels are not aligned, you will hear a lot of tire noise.

 Two totally different tire noises are common.

-- A normal tyre rumbling noise on the highway, but much loader than usual, or coming from one side of the car only, usually the one closest to the curb.
+- A normal tire rumbling noise while driving on the highway, but much louder than usual, coming from one side of the car only, usually the one closest to the curb.

-- A screeching sound when you go around corners even slowly.
+- A screeching sound when you turn corners, even slowly.

-If you hear a constant rumbling noise coming from one front wheel, that changes as you go faster or slower, it will often be a worn wheel bearing.
-No big deal to repair except on 4wd vehicles, where it can be expensive.
+A constant rumbling noise coming from one front wheel, that changes as you go faster or slower, will often be a worn wheel bearing.
+No big deal to repair, except on 4WD vehicles, where it can be expensive.

-A quick way to see if a front wheel drive vehicle has worn out CV joints is to drive the car in a tight circle and listen for a clicking sound.
+A quick way to see if a front-wheel-drive vehicle has worn out CV joints is to drive the car in a tight circle and listen for a clicking sound.
 The clicking sound means that the CV joint needs replacing.
-Usually 3 to 4 hundred dollars for both sides.
-(Always replace both sides)
+This is usually a $300 to $400 repair for both sides (always replace both sides).